Deadly Rio police raid brings crowds into streets of quarantined favela

-"Within and outside the context of a pandemic, we demand that public security authorities respect human rights while policing," the Brazilian office of Amnesty International wrote on Twitter.
+"Within and outside the context of a pandemic, we demand that public security authorities respect human rights while policing," the Brazilian office of Amnesty International said on Twitter.

 - READ MORE ON: